Justice Extruded is Justice Denied

 an impulse that just hit you, or has it been since you saw Alessandra Nivola in Jurassic Park III 3D print a Velociraptor resonating chamber?

-school doing computer science and worked on a robotics sort of collaborative project as my capstone.
+I mean, probably not that long, but definitely over the last few years.
+Certainly while I was in school doing computer science and working on a robotics sort of collaborative project as my capstone.

 And the engineer, the electrical engineers had their own 3D printers and they could 3D print a whole bunch of stuff, which was super cool.